 6. Join our 1-Day Snow Monkey Winter Tour from Hakuba

-The resorts that make up the Hakuba Valley are well-established as favorite destinations for international visitors and from December 18th 2019 to March 31st 2020 we are happy to again be running our 1-Day Snow Monkey Winter Tour from Hakuba!
-Including transport from and to Hakuba – with 3 convenient pickup points – this tour combines a morning visit to Nagano’s near-1400 year old temple – Zenko-ji – and lunch at one of Nagano City’s most popular restaurants – Monzen Terrace Enya – before culminating in an afternoon visit to the Jigokudani Snow Monkey Park.
+The resorts that make up the Hakuba Valley are well-established as favorite destinations for international visitors and from December 18th 2019 to March 31st 2020 we will be operating a shuttle service from Hakuba to/from Nagano, allowing guests staying in Hakuba to join our award-winning 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour.
+This tour combines a morning visit to Nagano’s near-1400 year old temple – Zenko-ji – and lunch at one of Nagano City’s most popular restaurants – Monzen Terrace Enya – before culminating in an afternoon visit to the Jigokudani Snow Monkey Park.

 7. Soak in a hot spring and experience one of Japan’s most traditional past-times

 Located only a short distance from JR Nagano Station, Matsukawa Valley is perhaps Nagano’s best kept secret and a ‘onsen’ (natural hot spring) paradise perfect for couples and those just wanting to get away from the crowds and indulge in the comfort and service of a traditional ‘ryokan’ (guesthouse) in a beautiful and quiet corner of rural Japan.